zero-to-mastery/drum-root/CONTRIBUTING.md

 ### When contributing to this repository, check the Trello board for available tasks.

-`To gain access to the Trello boards please request access through our dedicateed Discord channel`
+`To gain access to the Trello boards please request access through our dedicated Discord channel`

 ### If the task is: